Violet Neilson: Career

 Neilson was a teacher for some nineteen years.
 She then worked as a secretary for South East St. James member of parliament Upton Robotham.
 She was Member of Parliament for Saint James East Central from 1989 to 1997.

 In 1997, Mrs. Neilson was awarded the National Honour of the Order of Distinction in the rank of Commander (CD), in recognition of her outstanding contribution in the areas of Education, Agriculture and Community Service.

 The late former parliamentarian also held the distinction of being the Jamaica Agricultural Society’s (JAS) first female President.

 Later life and death

 After retiring from politics, she became an active volunteer at the Somerton United Church.

 Neilson died on 11 June 2024, at the age of 92.
 Neilson left behind her daughter, Jacqueline Brodber and her granddaughters, Annakaye Brodber and Shevone Bulgin.
 Neilson was given a state funeral held at the Montego Bay Convention Centre, Rose Hall, St. James.

-Her pioneering spirit and her contributions to the nation will never be forgotten.